MarynaKach/JavaRush-SecondProject-Iland/README.md

         - GameApplication (the game starts here, main method),
         - God ("God" of the Island, it manages all actions of Animals and Grass),
         - Island (class with parameters of Island),
         - IslandInitialization (class which creates Island and settled the Entities on it).
+Resource package contains:
+        - game.properties file
 Services contain classes:
         - EatingAction (here Animals eat),
         - EntityProduction (it produces entities, and newborn Animals),